 At least one week before school starting, re-establish your school schedule.
 This means waking children up at the time they will need to awaken once school starts.
 This will help them transition their entire day to be in line with their school schedule and will also make it easier to move to earlier bedtimes.

 Introduce earlier bedtimes to ensure your littles meet their sleep needs early in the night.
 Bedtimes for school age children typically range in between 7:00 – 8:00.
 Earlier bedtime makes it easier for children to drift off to slumber, can help to prevent middle of the night wakings and ensure they are getting the most restorative sleep, which happens earlier in the night.

 Develop a consistent bedtime routine to help your children transition to sleepy time.
 Children crave consistency and routine so having a consistent bedtime routine helps them to adjust from play to sleepy time.
 A good routine lasts in between 15-30 minutes, is not rushed and incorporates several soothing elements.
-Consider a bath with soothing essential oils, then pajamas, cuddles and books.
+Consider a bath, then pajamas, cuddles and books.
 Ensure that this is a calm time, with focus on connecting with your child, which may help prevent bedtime battles.

 Before you start your bedtime routine, quiet down the house.
-I recommend turning off the TV and tablets; turning on soft, relaxing music; and engaging in quiet play/reading to begin transitioning your children from their busy school day into their soothing bedtime routine.
+One hour before bed, I recommend turning off the TV and tablets and engaging in quiet play/reading to begin transitioning your children from their busy school day into their soothing bedtime routine.
 The blue light emitted from TVs and tablets can be stimulating and can delay melatonin production, therefore delaying the onset of sleep, which can negatively impact your children reaching their required sleep needs.